krisgoks/markdowns/codebuilder/codebuilderintro.md

 ### Viewing the Additional Health Data codes (AHD codes)

-You can view codes related to laboratory tests, physical measurements, lifestyle etc in the AHD codes tab.
+You can view codes related to laboratory tests, physical measurements, lifestyle etc in the AHD codes tab under Library.

 ### Editing code lists